Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

-Building the state of a game typically requires the following four steps:
+Building the game state typically consists of these:

-1. Add our game state as a resource to the game:
+1. Add game state as a resource:

     ```rust
     app.add_resource(State::new(AppState::StartMenu))